Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 * The information is laid out in an easy to read and understanding fashion.
 * Detailed information on the teachers helps to ensure that the studio knows how to deliver a class with competent teachers.
-* Example videos dispaly to the user what to expect in on online class or in the studio.
+* Example videos display to the user what to expect in on online class or in the studio.
 * The website is easy to navigate ensuring the user gets the information they need.

 #### Client Stories